 There are plenty of things to do in Medellin.
-The city has transformed itself over the past 15 years from one of the most dangerous cities in the world to a symbol of modernity and safety in Colombia.
-The city boasts advanced metro and cable car systems, sprawling parks, innovative buildings, new libraries, eateries, and a growing tech hub.
-Medellín is a popular destination for digital nomads, young professionals, and retirees and offers a mix of essential experiences, hidden gems, culinary delights, and outdoor adventures.
+Over the past 15 years, Medellín has gone from being one of the most dangerous cities in the world to a model of modernization and safety in Colombia.
+It has become a popular spot for digital nomads, young professionals, and retirees, offering a mix of must-see attractions, lesser-known spots, great food, and outdoor activities.

-Its temperate climate, steel high-rises, verdant mountains, and colorful local pueblos make it a fascinating place to visit year-round.
+Its temperate climate, modern high-rises, green mountains, and colorful nearby villages make it a fascinating place to visit year-round.
 In 2023, Medellin received 659,097 international visitors and 1.2 million tourists overall, representing a significant increase from the previous highest record in 2019, before the pandemic.

 Take a Walking Tour Through Comuna 13

 Comuna 13, once notorious for violence, has become a symbol of Medellín’s transformation.
-Its transformation had been studied by official delegations from other countries, trying to implement the learnings in their worst neighborhoods.
+Other countries have even sent delegations to study its transformation and apply the lessons to their troubled areas.

 A guide/tour should be around 70000 cop.